-The Clinical Nurse Specialist, an advanced practice nurse, specializes in providing direct and indirect care to complex and vulnerable populations in a variety of health care settings.
-In order to provide comprehensive and safe patient care to specialty populations, the CNS must assess, diagnose, and create plans of care that are tailored to the individual.
-The plans of care include activities of prescribing, ordering, and dispensing pharmacologic agents, durable medical equipment, as well as consultative, rehabilitation, and supportive services.
-NACNS endorses prescribing and ordering privileges be granted by State Boards of Nursing for Clinical Nurse Specialists method of providing care to specific populations
+The CNS provides advanced direct and indirect care to complex and vulnerable populations in a variety of health care settings.
+To provide comprehensive and safe patient care to specialty populations, the CNS must assess, use differential diagnoses, and create plans of care that are tailored to the individual.
+The plans of care include activities of prescribing as well as consultative, rehabilitation, and supportive services.
+NACNS endorses prescribing and ordering privileges be granted by State Boards of Nursing and/or health care systems for CNS practice.

 - Advanced physiology/pathophysiology – includes general principles that apply across the lifespan;